LeonMontealegre/LeonMontealegre/README.md

 ## What I'm up to

 Currently, I'm doing a lot of small side-projects related to physics simulation, along with readily working on [OpenCircuits](https://github.com/OpenCircuits/).

-## Let's talk

 You can follow me on [Twitter](https://twitter.com/KingDolphinGuy), [Instagram](https://instagram.com/LeonMontealegre) or whatever else you can find me on probably.

 ---